 Overall, I've been happy with the rig and learned to work around it's little quirks.
 My biggest complaint is the shotty display.
 I'll never buy another Icom product as a result of their lack of support and handling of my problem when I called their USA repair center.
 You can see the display issue at:

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-756.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-756.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-756 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-756 is around: